 Everyone could use a boost these days.
 Your credit score is no different.
-According to Experian, millennials feel held back back by their credit score.
+NY Daily News reports, millennials feel held back by their credit score.
 Credit scores influence where you live, what you drive, and even your employment.
 So grab a seat, a pen and a piece of paper because these ten life hacks will keep your credit on track.

 Bring down your balances

 High balances on your credit cards decrease your credit score.
 Try to keep your balances under 30% of your credit limit.
 Financial professionals call this credit utilization, but the simple explanation is "less is more."

 Make payments on time

 FICO, or Fair Isaac Corporation, attributes 35% of your credit score to on time payments.
 Think of this bill date as your financial anniversary, you won't want to forget it.
 Mark it on your calendar because these payments will only increase your score over time.

 Say yes to the increase when your credit card company increases your credit limit.
 These limits will help keep your credit utilization low while you make the purchases you need.

 If your credit score needs some help, ask a close family member with good credit to add you as an authorized user.
 You reap the reward of their good credit habits and you can be removed from their credit account at any time.

 Dispute inaccurate information

 Misinformation on your credit report brings down your credit score.
 Balances, name misspellings, or even incorrect mailing addresses can be easily disputed online through the three credit reporting agencies.